 Use it for situations where taxis wouldn’t want to pick you up

 One problem with using Uber/Grab or taxis is that some drivers are not comfortable with certain assignments.
-For instance, if you have a dog, some drivers will refuse to carry it because of religious reasons, or because they don’t want drool on their seats.

-Some drivers might also not be okay with having to make multiple stops, or carrying large/bulky items like bicycles.
+For instance, some drivers might also not be okay with having to make multiple stops, or carrying large/bulky items like bicycles.
 But nobody is going to judge you when you’re the king of your own electric car.

 Have you tried BlueSG’s electric car sharing service yet?
 Share your experiences in the comments!